yoshito-n-students/gazebo_intermodel_joints/README.md

 A gazebo plugin which spawns joints between two models

 ## Quick usage
 For example, if you want to build a robot consisting of a mobile base and two manipulators which have been independently developed, you can define it for Gazebo simulation by using this plugin.
+In the following example, the pulugin creates coupler joints in the mobile base model.
 ```xml
 <!-- In your .world file -->
 <world name="world">